slowernews/wisdom-tldr/README.md

 ===
 ###On gratefulness

-It's not, be grateful.
+Love the life you have, while you create the life of your dreams.

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

-> *'Love the life you have, while you create the life of your dreams.' -- Hal Elrod*

 > *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*